lllsondowlll/jslinux-mobile-uwp/src/jslinux-tap/README.md

 **5. Virtual hard disk creation**:

-1. Merge the split virtual hard disk files into a single binary and mount it on the local system
+1. Merge the split virtual hard disk files into a single virtual disk binary and mount it on the local system
 ```shell
 cd jslinux-tap/hao
 cat hda000000*.bin > hda.bin